Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 ![title](img/PCA_ingredients.png)

-The x and y axes are the first two principal component vectors, and each red vector correspond to the projection of the associated word on these principal component vectors.
-The plot shows which words tend to be close to each other and provide some insights on the recipes:
+The x and y axes are the first two principal component vectors, and each red vector correspond to the projection of the associated word on these principal components.
+The plot shows which words tend to be close to each other and provide some insights about the recipes:

 * Ingredient vectors used in baking tend to be close to each other (milk, sugar, butter, flour etc.)
 * Cheese, slice and shredded are close to each other (for obvious reasons)